any-docs/css/content/guides/overflow/carousels/index.md

 > [!NOTE]
 > Generated content is inline by default; we can apply `width` and `height` to our scroll markers because they are being laid out as flex items.

-Finally for this section, the {{cssxref(":target-current")}} pseudo-class is used to select whichever scroll marker corresponds to the currently visible "page", highlighting how far the user has scrolled through the content.
+Finally for this section, the `:target-current` pseudo-class is used to select whichever scroll marker corresponds to the currently visible "page", highlighting how far the user has scrolled through the content.
 In this case, we set the `background-color` to `black` so it is styled as a filled-in circle.

 ```css live-sample___first-example
 li::scroll-marker:target-current {